 \section{Introduction}

-Isogeny graphs are non-oriented graphs whose vertices are principally polarized simple abelian varieties and whose edges are isogenies between these varieties.
-Isogeny graphs were first studied by Kohel~\cite{Kohel}, who proved that in the case of elliptic curves, we may use these structures to compute the endomorphism ring of an elliptic curve.
-Kohel identified two types of $\ell$-isogenies (i.e. of degree~$\ell$) in the graph: ascending-descending and horizontal.
-The first type corresponds to the case of an isogeny between two elliptic curves, such that the endomorphism ring of one curve is contained into the endomorphism ring of the other.
-The second type is that of an isogeny between two genus 1 curves with isomorphic endomorphism ring.
-As a consequence, Kohel shows that computing the $\ell$-adic valuation of the conductor of the endomorphism ring can be done by a depth first search algorithm in the isogeny graph~\cite{Kohel}.
+Isogeny graphs are graphs whose vertices are simple principally polarizable abelian varieties (p.p.a.v.) and whose edges are isogenies between these varieties.
+Isogeny graphs were first studied by Kohel~\cite{Kohel}, who proves that in the case of elliptic curves, we may use these structures to compute the endomorphism ring of an elliptic curve.
+Kohel identifies three types of $\ell$-isogenies (i.e. of degree~$\ell$) in the graph: ascending, descending and horizontal.
+The ascending (descending) type corresponds to the case of an isogeny between two elliptic curves, such that the endomorphism ring of the domain (co-domain) curve is contained in the endomorphism ring of the co-domain (domain) curve.
+The horizontal type is that of an isogeny between two genus 1 curves with isomorphic endomorphism rings.
+As a consequence, computing the $\ell$-adic valuation of the conductor of the endomorphism ring can be done by a depth-first search algorithm in the isogeny graph~\cite{Kohel}.
 In the case of genus-2 Jacobians, designing a similar algorithm for endomorphism ring computation requires a good understanding of the isogeny graph structure.

-In the case of genus 2 jacobians, designing a similar algorithm for endomorphism ring computation requires a good understanding of the isogeny graph structure.
-Recent developments on the construction of isogenies between principally polarized abelian surfaces~\cite{LubRob,CosRob} allowed to compute examples of $(\ell,\ell)$-isogeny graphs~\cite{AVISOGENIES}.
-It was noticed in this way that in the genus 2 case, a containement relation between the two orders giving the endomorphism rings is not guaranteed.
-This is a major obstacle into designing a depth first search algorithm for computing the endomorphism ring.
+Let $K$ be a primitive quartic CM field and $K_0$ its totally real subfield.
+In this paper, we study subgraphs of isogenies whose vertices are all genus-2 Jacobians with endomorphism ring isomorphic to an order of $K$ whose real multiplication suborder is locally maximal at $\ell$.
+Furthermore, we assume that $\cO_{K_0}$ is principal, that there is a degree 1 ideal $\fkl$ lying over $\ell$ in $\cO_{K_0}$, and that this ideal is generated by a totally positive algebraic integer.